Healthcare in Qatar: Hospitals

 As of 2010, Qatar had four public and five private hospitals.

 Sidra Medical and Research Center is set to be the first of its kind in the Middle East region.
 Endowed with $7.9 billion by Qatar Foundation, it is a large-scale project designed with state-of-the-art healthcare and education facilities intended to provide health services to the whole GCC region.

 Hamad Medical Corporation (HMC), affiliated with Cornell University, is the premier non-profit health care provider in the country.
 Established in Doha in 1979 by Amiri decree, HMC manages six highly specialised hospitals and a health care centre: Hamad General Hospital, Rumailah Hospital, Women’s Hospital, Psychiatric Hospital, Al Khor Hospital,Al Wakra Hospital and the Primary Health Care Centre.
 It also runs the national ambulance service and a home healthcare service.
 There are about 500,000 visits to the emergency room each year.

 The main private hospitals in the country are Al Ahli Hospital, Doha Clinic Hospital, Al Emadi Hospital, and The American Hospital.

-Aster Medical Centre, a division of Aster DM Healthcare, has completed more than 13 years of care in Qatar, in line with the motto ‘We Will Treat You Well’.
-Aster DM Healthcare, the Dubai-based Healthcare conglomerate expanded their operations network to Qatar in the year 2003 and now operates six medical centres, six pharmacies and one diagnostic centres in various parts of the country.
-The Aster Clinics and pharmacies are located at residential and business districts including C - Ring Road, Old Al ghanim, Al Hilal, Al Rayyan, Al Khor and Industrial area.
-New 50 bedded Aster hospital, the first expatriate’s hospital in Qatar will be start working by the mid of 2016.

-Reem Medical Center-Doha is a medical and Dental facility located in the heart of Doha, near Souq Waqif & Msheireb Downtown Doha.
-This facility provides Medical services and Advanced dentistry in the line with the motto" Your health deserves the best" : Reem Medical Center services and facilities are according to international standards set by the Ministry of Public Health.

 Souq Waqif Falcon Hospital, nestled in one corner of the main square in Doha’s old city, is entirely dedicated to treat falcons – Qatar’s national bird and favourite family pet.
 The hospital, which has been subsidized by Sheikh Tamim bin Hamad Al Thani, is set over multiple floors and over 150 falcons are treated each day.